uthoughtuatehuh/nix-dots/README.md

 - **Wallpaper and theme management**

 ## Installation
-Copy the files from /nix/ to /etc/nixos, but:
+Copy the files from repo to /etc/nixos, but:

 - Modify `modules/bootloader.nix` for yourself, if this is not done, there will be problems with the launch
 - Modify `modules/filesystems.nix` for yourself, this config contains information about mounting a disk by UID in /mnt/d/